VanjaRo/VanjaRo/README.md

 ## Quick "about me"

-Currently working in **Huawei Cloud Research Team**

-- Fullstack Software Developer with a focus on backend
+- Software Developer
-- Persuing Bachelor's degree (graduation year) in ITMO University on Computer Science and Engineering program
+- Persuing Master's degree in ITMO University on Software Engineering program

 I usually **strive to challenge** myself and find creative solutions to difficult problems.